 Setup requires an Administrator password.
-The Fiery server can be set up from the Configure tool in WebTools or Command WorkStation, or from the Setup feature on the printer control panel.
+The Fiery server can be set up from Configure in Fiery WebTools, Fiery Command WorkStation, or from the Setup feature on the printer control panel.

 Scanning

 The Fiery server allows an image placed on the printer glass to be scanned back to the workstation that initiated the scan.
 When a scan function is initiated from a workstation, the raw bitmap image is sent directly to the workstation.